JesseEsquivel/MDATP/Scripts/Migrations/McAfee/ReadMe.md

 ```PowerShell
 RemoteAddress = $($Rule.'Remote Address') -replace ('(\s+-\s+|\s+,\s+,\s+|\s+,\s+|,\s+|\s-\s|and|\s+and\s+|and\s+|-\s+|\s+-|-|\sand)', ",") -split "," #<--remove human induced whitespace and nonvalid characters
 ```
 Note that you may (depending on what is in your source xml file) encounter different whitespace character combinations used as value delimiters for the RemoteAddress column.
-We cannot account for all of them, so you can modify the RegEx in line 109 to find and replace additional patterns!
+We cannot account for all of them, so you can modify the RegEx in line 109 to find and replace additional patterns! :thumbsup:

 Second thing to be aware of are lines 112-115.
 On the MDF side you can only specify a port (using the -RemotePort switch) if the -Protocol switch is TCP or UDP.
 So if you for instance specify a RemotePort of 200 and a protocol of 2 (IGMP), the cmdlet will fail.
 These lines handle the situation: